 As increasingly more complex systems continue to be designed, the problem of fault diagnosis is likely to remain at the forefront of DES research.
 The use of state automata and supervisory control techniques with partial information will continue to be one of the most attractive approaches to fault diagnosis.

 The need for software tools to analyze DES and HS, perform controller synthesis and verification, and evaluate the performance of such systems will drive significant growth in this area.
 Both industrial and academic communities have already invested a considerable amount of effort in this direction.
+Recently, for instance, the popular Simulink[©] time-driven simulation software environment was enhanced by SimEvents, an event-driven simulator, thus providing a new generalpurpose commercial product for hybrid system simulation.
 The next few years are likely to see a number of competing tools and a process of "natural selection" among them.